ReSkyrimed-Project/ReSkyrimed/README.md

 Share at `#📁bug-reports`

 ## FAQ
-### Can I uncap the FPS.
+### Can I uncap the FPS?
 The list is capped at 60 FPS by default.
 [SSE Display Tweaks](https://www.nexusmods.com/skyrimspecialedition/mods/34705) FPS is uncapped.
-If you wish to uncap the FPS, then you can do so by pressing `END` key in-game.
+If you wish to uncap the FPS, then you can do so by pressing `SHIFT` + `ENTER` key in-game to open ENB menu.
 I have purposely left uncap FPS tab open, so It should be easy to find.

 ### Why is there a FPS cap?
 Most people would say due to the scripting engine limitations, while that is true the main reason behind fps cap is consistency in motion smoothness.